Collab-Hub-io/Collab-Hub-ESP32/README.md

 - `IOT_ROOM` (default `iot`)

 The values you want to change are the `WIFI_SSID` and `WIFI_PASS` in `config.h`.
 The other values do not need to change.
+Namespaces are an area development in the iteration of Collab-Hub.

-## Connect
+# Connect

 1. After you have customized your `WIFI_SSID` / `WIFI_PASS` in `CollabHubESP32/config.h`, upload the sketch to the board using ArduineIDE.
 2. The board should restart and try to connect to your WIFI.